 IEA ENERGY TECHNOLOGY PERSPECTIVES 2014

-In the old days operating the electric grid was easy.
+In the old days operating the power grid was easy.
 The load curves were stable and predictable.
-This is now changing fast, which paves the way for fast-reacting capacity.
+This is now quickly changing, highlighting the need for fast-reacting capacity.

 The “Irish Hedgehog” shows the output for thermal power plants if the target of doubling wind capacity is reached.
 Wind output is subtracted from demand.
 The baseload disappears and only sharp peaks are left for power plants.